-10.7.2. when a safety regulation has been violated (see section 10.2) or work has been accomplished by committing an "accident" (see section 10.8).
+10.7.2. when a safety rule has been violated (see section 10.2), or

+10.7.3 when work has been accomplished by committing an "accident."
+The clock is not stopped if the "accident" does not contribute to the construction process (see section 10.9).

 Construction ceases while the clock is stopped.
-After the situation has been corrected, builders, tools, temporary pier (if used) and bridge components are returned to the positions they occupied before the interruption, and the clock is restarted.
+After the situation has been corrected, builders, tools, temporary pier, and bridge components are returned to the positions they occupied before the interruption, and the clock is restarted.